ivyy-poison/tp/docs/UserGuide.md

  - If you wish to view all leave applications, you can use the [`find-all-leave`](#view-all-leaves-find-all-leave) command instead.
 </box>

-3. Press `Enter` to execute the command.
+3. Press "Enter" to execute the command.
 You should see the leave applications that belong to the employee with the index you specified.

 ![find-leave](images/find-leaveUI.png)